 Recipient, Peggy Browning Fund Fellowship in Labor and Employment Law (2006)

-Ms. Powers is admitted to practice in Illinois.
+Ms. Powers is admitted to practice in Illinois and before the U.S. District Court for the Northern District of Illinois.

 - Washington University School of Law, St. Louis, 2008, J.D.